etwk/blog/content/lists/books.md

 - [ ] Fresh Banana Leaves: Healing Indigenous Landscapes through Indigenous Science #must
 - [ ] Underland: A Deep Time Journey
 - [ ] The Uninhabitable Earth: Life After Warming
+- [ ] Pass it On: Five Stories That Can Change the World #must
+- [ ] Radical Love: From Separation to Connection with the Earth, Each Other, and Ourselves (Satish Kumar)
+- [ ] World as Lover, World as Self: Courage for Global Justice and Planetary Renewal
 ## Nature
 - [ ] Biological Exuberance: Animal Homosexuality and Natural Diversity
 - [ ] Ten Birds That Changed the World
 - [ ] Animal Rights: The Abolitionist Approach #must
 - [ ] The Climate Book (Greta Thunberg) #must
 - [ ] The Underworld: Journeys to the Depths of the Ocean
+## Travel
+- [ ] Ocean of Insight: A Sailor's Voyage from Despair to Hope
 ## Philosophy
 - [ ] The Body in Pain: The Making and Unmaking of the World
 - [ ] Meditations (Marcus Aurelius)